-Delta Technical College offers continuing education classes for additional training (in select areas) as a supplement to standard course material.
-Our Continuing education courses are provided to give students an opportunity to enhance their knowledge and add marketable skills to their resume.
+Delta Technical College (DTC) offers continuing education classes for additional training (in select areas) as a supplement to standard course material.
+DTC's Continuing education courses are provided to give students an opportunity to enhance their knowledge and add marketable skills to their resume.

-Delta Tech currently offers two CE courses, a Dental Radiology Seminar and a Pipe Fitting Course.
+DTC currently offers two CE Courses: a Dental Radiology Seminar and a Pipe Fitting Course.

 Upon completion of the seminar, participants will receive a certificate of completion.
 The certificate and application will be sent to the Mississippi State Dental Board.
-Assistance is given to participants at the end of the seminar with filling out and submitting the state application online in the school’s computer lab.
+Assistance is given to participants at the end of the seminar with filling out and submitting the state application online.

 - In order to register, participants must fill-out the registration form in full.

-- Checks for registration fees must be payable to Delta Technical College in the amount of $150.
+- Payment options for registration fees include Credit Card, Checks or Money Order.
+Payment must be payable to Delta Technical College in the amount of $150.

-- For additional information, please contact your local Delta Tech campus.
+- For additional information, please contact your local DTC campus.

 - Please note: The one-day seminar is limited to 8 participants per seminar.
 Enrollment will be accepted on a first-come, first-pay basis only.